perforce/p4prometheus/INSTALL.md

 ## Alerting rules

 This is an example, assuming simple email and local postfix or equivalent have been setup.

+It would be setup as /etc/prometheus/perforce_rules.yml

+Then uncomment the relevant section in prometheus.yml

+Please customize the below for things like `serverid` values and replica host names.

 ```yaml
 groups: